-Regarding the August 14, 2020 “Follow Up Letter”, sent by the SSSC, multiple sources confirm that there are multiple mis-truths conveyed.
+In their attempt to address concerns brought forward on this website, the SSSC sent an August 14, 2020 “Follow Up Letter” to the community.
+Multiple sources have confirmed that there are multiple mis-truths conveyed in this letter.
 The following is actually the TRUTH:

 - The ODCs letter argues that the Pennsylvania District Attorney’s declined to prosecute AOB because “it did not appear that anyone in Pennsylvania was being investigated and that none of the activities under investigation occurred in Pennsylvania”.
 By this logic, AOB would have to be licensed in NM, CA and every other state where witnesses or the reporters are located.
 AOB is not licensed in any of these states, nor do they meet the qualifications to even apply for a license.
 So, no matter where the investigation occurred, it is illegal.
 And this is not just a technical thing.
 States require professionals to be licensed to protect the public from people who do not have the minimum qualifications to do what they say they can do.